The RGHI builds bridges, across disciplines, and from research to practice. Have a look at our participating institutes.

 International Institute of Social Studies is an international graduate school of policy-oriented critical social science teaching and research.
 The institute's diverse activities include teaching, interdisciplinary research and advisory work in the field of development studies.
 It brings students and teachers from the Global South and the North together in a European environment.
 Health related research at ISS focuses on food and nutrition, health service delivery in developing counties, health care financing and equity in health.

 Erasmus University hosts one of the most highly acclaimed medical centers in Europe, Erasmus MC.
 Its Department of Public Health is one of the world’s leading centers on health inequalities research.
-The same department, together with the departments of Virology and Microbiology and Infectious Diseases and the Spread Academic Global Health Platform are world leaders in infectious disease research – spanning from laboratory research to mathematical modeling.
+The same department, together with the departments of Virology and Medical Microbiology and Infectious Diseases and the Spread Academic Global Health Platform are world leaders in infectious disease research – spanning from laboratory research to mathematical modeling.

 By working with partners worldwide and locally, we strengthen evidence-based policy making and practice while broadening the evidence base by learning from practitioners and policy makers.
 RGHI partners with the City of Rotterdam and the Municipal Health Council of Rotterdam (GGD), with four international NGOs (Cordaid, KNCV TB Foundation, HealthNet TPO and AMREF).
 RGHI also collaborates on scientific research with the Institute of Housing and Urban Development Studies.